mayankagwl/my-blogs/Golang/tune-the-go-http-client-for-high-performance.md

 ### Problem:2 Default Http Transport
 By default, the Golang Http client performs the connection pooling.
 When the request completes that connection remains open until the idle connection timeout(default is 90 seconds),  so if another request came, that uses the same established connection instead of creating a new connection, after the idle connection time, the connection will return to the pool.

-By using the connection pooling, it will keep less connection open and more requests will be served with low server resources
+By using the connection pooling, it will keep less connection open and more requests will be served with minimal server resources

 When we not defined transport in the http.Client, it uses the default transport [Go HTTP Transport](https://golang.org/src/net/http/transport.go)

 Default configuration of the HTTP Transport,

 ```
 var DefaultTransport RoundTripper = &Transport{
 	...